yrabbit/MRiscoCProUI/docs/Cutter.md

 Irrespective of what laser power value source is used, the final laser output pin is always updated using the laser/spindle code.
 Specifically the apply_power(value) call is used to set the laser or spindle output.
 This call permits safe power control in the event that a sensor fault occurs.

-Note: Spindle operation is not selectable with G-Codes at this time.
+**Note**: Spindle operation is not selectable with G-Codes at this time.

 The following flow charts depict the flow control logic for spindle and laser operations in the code base.